THE SPARK – A HISTORY OF THE FUND

 That year, community foundations across the Kootenays were allocated a total of $1 million from the Kootenay Savings Community Foundation, with the amount given to each foundation being based on number of members at each KSCU branch.
-This wonderful boost to community foundations resulted in the need to form a Slocan Valley entity to accept the New Denver and South Slocan branch’s allocations that totaled some $134,000.
+This wonderful boost to community foundations resulted in the need to form a Slocan Valley entity to accept the New Denver and South Slocan branch’s allocations that totaled close to $134,000.

-With seed funding from KSCU in place, the Osprey Community Foundation based in Nelson B.C. stepped forward in offering organizational support to the formation of a Slocan Valley Legacy Fund, and the Columbia Basin Trust committed an additional $50,000 in matching funds.
+With seed funding from KSCU in place, the Osprey Community Foundation based in Nelson B.C. stepped forward in offering organizational support to the formation of a Slocan Valley Legacy Fund, and the Columbia Basin Trust committed an additional $50,000 in matching funds

-Starting The Legacy
+Starting the Legacy

 The next step was to determine the best structure and composition for a Slocan Valley community fund.
 The Slocan Valley Economic Development Commission sponsored a series of community meetings and provided administrative support, with Columbia Basin Trust and Regional District of Central Kootenay representatives providing encouragement at every step.
-With commendable guidance from Norm Caruthers who was then Chair of the Osprey Community Foundation (which holds $6 million in endowments), various models were examined for the development of a permanent Slocan Valley fund, that would create a lasting legacy to support the valley.
+With commendable guidance from Norm Caruthers who was then Chair of the Osprey Community Foundation (which holds $6 million in endowments), various models were examined for the development of a permanent Slocan Valley fund that would create a lasting legacy to support the valley.

 It was decided that the most efficient way to proceed would be for our Slocan Valley Legacy Fund to be an affiliate within the Osprey Community Foundation.
-As a Charitable Foundation registered with the Canada Revenue Agency, Osprey has the capacity to issue tax receipts, handle bookkeeping, and provide the scrupulous fiduciary oversight required of Foundations by the federal government.
+As a Charitable Foundation registered with the Canada Revenue Agency, Osprey has the capacity to issue tax receipts, handle bookkeeping, and provide the scrupulous fiduciary oversight required of foundations by the federal government.

 To promote giving to the Slocan Valley Legacy Fund and advise on grants to community groups, a provincially registered Society was incorporated in 2011: the Slocan Valley Community Legacy Society.
 A set of first directors stepped forward — Deb Corbett (Winlaw), Heather Burns (Slocan), Craig Stowell (Winlaw), Wendy Harlock (Silverton) and Lorna Visser (Hills) — to set out the purposes, bylaws and terms of reference for the Society.